As several schools have departed the Pac-12, Washington State had to find a clear path forward.

 Memphis, USF, UTSA & Tulane To Stay In The AAC

-The Pac-12 was reportedly hoping to add some of the top programs in the AAC as well, but now that’s not happening.
+The Pac-12 was reportedly hoping to add some of the top programs in the AAC as well, but now that doesn’t appear to be happening.

-Memphis, Tulane, South Florida, and UTSA publicly announced a recommitment to the AAC.
+Memphis, Tulane, South Florida, and UTSA publicly announced a recommitment to the AAC last season.
 That seriously hampers the Pac-12’s expansion efforts.

 Now the question is what other teams might the Pac-12 be considering.